Aleph: “And if he doesn’t ?”

 Ah yes, Kaolin’s first single is suitable.
 C’est pas mal, in a grunge rock way.

 The Frenchman is only ever called that.
-Presumably, his actual name is too hard to pronounce for Anglophones.
+His actual name might be difficult to pronounce for Anglophones.

 He’s been on the Frequency for years.
 One past case (rescuing a VIP from a burning building in Lisbon) was mentioned.